angrykoala/wendigo/README.md

 > Keep in mind that some filters like status require the requests to be finished.
 Use `await browser.waitForResponse()` before filtering to make sure the requests was completed.

 #### Requests Assertions
-Assertions related requests can be accessed through `browser.assert.request`.
-Note that in assertions, request is singular.
+Assertions related requests can be accessed through `browser.assert.requests`.

 Like filters, request assertion don't need `await` and can be concatenated.
 All the assertions will check that at least one request with the given constraints was made.